 Pay attention to image specifications

 Once you've come up with the fundamental elements and structure, it is time to dive into visual details such as your display banner ad sizes, formats, and other specifications.

-Next, it is important to choose suitable sizes for the ads on your campaign.
+It is important to choose a suitable ad size.
 IAB offers a comprehensive classification of possible ad unit sizes, which includes medium rectangle (300x250), large rectangle (336x280), wide skyscraper (160x600), leaderboard (728x90), billboard (970x250), and many others.

-4.Create a consistent color scheme
+Create a consistent color scheme

 Pick the right frequency